 Have you read about those who have succeeded in climbing Mount Everest?
 This 29,035-foot mountain range is the highest in the world and the most difficult to climb.
 There are many people who attempt this climb more than once in the hopes of finally being able to complete the challenge of making it to the summit.

-There is no way we could ever understand the height of such “heavenly realms.”
+There is no way we cn ever understand the height of such “heavenly realms.”

 I love knowing that those of us who have accepted Jesus Christ as our Savior and Lord will be up in heaven with God forever, seated with Him and serving Him in all His honor and glory.
 Even though we’ll be higher than we’ve ever been, we will not suffer the usual effects of high altitude such as headaches, nosebleeds or labored breathing.
 God has made sure of that.
 I believe that heaven will be the most comfortable place ever!

-where Christ is seated at the right hand of God.
+where Christ is, sitting at the right hand of God.

 Set your minds on things above,